At a glance

 - The Ombudsman stressed the importance of employers offering clear and objective criteria for granting incentives such as RSUs.

 A non-birthing employee had been on parental leave for nine months shortly after the employer’s financial year 2022 had ended.
-The employee was not awarded RSU for 2022.
+The employee was not awarded RSUs for 2022.
 According to the employer, RSUs are not considered part of an employee’s compensation but rather long-term incentives aimed at investing in key employees.
 The employer claimed that the employee’s performance did not warrant RSUs, even if the employee had not taken parental leave.

 The Ombudsman clarified that equal pay standards apply to all components of compensation, including various forms of payment for work performed, whether in cash or benefits, regardless of when the payment is made or who is responsible for it.
 Therefore, RSUs fall under the equal pay umbrella.
 While incentive plan terms can be flexible, employers must provide objective criteria for denying an employee such incentives.
 Transparency in these criteria is crucial.